mortar-works/mortar-website/src/site/use-cases/income-generation.md

 Mortar is committed to the advance of consistent, proactive customer engagement and user-led tools for financial and account management.

-> The CFO agenda goes beyond traditional finance; it involves an innovation and growth imperative, change and transformation, and responding to and making decisions under the headings of uncertainty, performance and efficiency.  - EY, The New Face of Finance
+> The CFO agenda goes beyond traditional finance; it involves an innovation and growth imperative, change and transformation, and responding to and making decisions under the headings of uncertainty, performance and efficiency.
+> **EY, The New Face of Finance**

 In corporate service provision we are used to hearing how our outliers and edge customers consume operational resources, energy and time.
 As a result service quality and frequency of engagement drops for all customers.
 Digital investment, the implemention of **automation and machine learning**, is crucial to ensure workloads are manageable, and enables your company's **transition to more consumer-led methods of acknowledgement and resolution**.